laijiangshan/glmm.hp/README.md

 #If you haven't had devtools installed, please install it by typing "install.packages("devtools")" in R console.

-Please feel free to send an email to the package maintainer Dr. Jiangshan Lai (lai@ibcas.ac.cn) if you have any question or comments about this package.
+Please feel free to send an email to the package maintainer Dr. Jiangshan Lai (lai@njfu.edu.cn) if you have any question or comments about this package.